thekevinscott/thekevinscott/src/pages/2018/image-classification/index.md

 }
 ```

-The final step of our data pipeline is converting the pixels into a format Tensorflow can process.

-The data object we're building towards for consumption by our model will be a Tensor of Rank 4 (rank is another word for dimension).
-Assuming you have 10 training examples, it'll have a shape that is `[10, 224, 224, 3]`.
-(You don't always need 3 dimensions of color, especially if you're worried about performance; grayscale works for a number of use cases).

-In order to build such a tensor, we first need to convert our 3D tensors into 4D tensors, so that `[224, 224, 3]` becomes `[1, 224, 224, 3]`.
+### 4. Translate the Tensor

+Recall that our model expects an input object of the shape `[any, 224, 224, 3]`.
+This is known as a Tensor of Rank 4.
+This dimension refers to the number of training examples.
+If you have 10 training examples, that would be `[10, 224, 224, 3]`.

-We'll then want to turn our pixel data from an integer (0-255) into a floating point number, and then translate that number from a value between 0-255 into a value between -1 and 1.
-This process is called normalizing your input.
-[Neural networks using them are generally agnostic to the size](https://stackoverflow.com/questions/4674623/why-do-we-have-to-normalize-the-input-for-an-artificial-neural-network
+We also want our pixel data as a floating point number between -1 and 1, instead of integer data between 0 and 255, a process called normalization.
+While [neural networks are generally agnostic to the size](https://stackoverflow.com/questions/4674623/why-do-we-have-to-normalize-the-input-for-an-artificial-neural-network
-) of the numbers coming in, but using smaller numbers helps the network train faster. ([Check out the Coursera course on this to learn more](https://www.coursera.org/lecture/deep-neural-network/normalizing-inputs-lXv6U
+) of the numbers coming in, using smaller numbers helps the network train faster. ([Check out the Coursera course on this to learn more](https://www.coursera.org/lecture/deep-neural-network/normalizing-inputs-lXv6U
 )).

-The function to do that looks like:
+We can build a function that expands our tensor to rank 4 and translates the integers into floats with:

 ```
 function batchImage(image) {